-HT@MIT: Academic Resources
+HT@MIT: Academic Resources by Natnael G. '15

 The last two years at MIT has been a large exercise in learning how I learn best.
 What I found after Interphase was that lectures alone didn’t cut it for me and that certain materials didn’t sink in until after recitation and office hours.
 This is a compiled list of the resources that I’ve been using since Interphase to make my life a little bit easier.